 PST (also known as Pacific Standard Time or simply Pacific Time) is 8 hours before Coordinated Universal Time (UTC).
 This means that to get the correct time in the zone, you must subtract eight hours from Coordinated Universal Time (UTC).
 UTC is the primary time standard on Earth, which means it regulates all of the other time standards.
 In other words, all of the different time zones are an offset of the Coordinated Universal Time.
 It is important to note that PST has two major names: Pacific Standard Time and Pacific Daylight Time.

 Pacific Standard Time, as we mentioned earlier, is UTC-8 (8 hours before UTC).
-On the other hand Pacific Daylight Time is UTC-7 and is used only during daylight saving time.
+On the other hand, Pacific Daylight Time is UTC-7 and is used only during daylight saving time.
 Daylight Saving Time is observed during the summer months and is designed to increase the time humans can be active during daylight.
-Daylight Saving Time starts on the second Sunday of March and end on the first Sunday of November.
+Daylight Saving Time starts on the second Sunday of March and ends on the first Sunday of November.
 It starts and ends at 2 in the morning (AM).

 Although time zone is different from local time, many people often confuse the two terms with each other.
 For instance, the standard time in California is UTC-8, but the local time during DST is UTC-7.
-Arizona, on the other hand, always have a UTC-7 local time, since there is no DST in Arizona.
+Arizona, on the other hand, always has a UTC-7 local time, since there is no DST in Arizona.
 Their standard time is constant throughout the year.
 Therefore, it would be incorrect to say both states are in the same time zone.
 What really happens is that California and Arizona have the same local time during DST.

 Countries That Are in Pacific Standard Time

-PST covers United States, Canada and Mexico but not in their entirety.
+PST covers the United States, Canada, and Mexico but not in their entirety.
 In the United States, the Washington and California states are entirely in Pacific Standard Time.
 Most of the Oregon and Nevada states are also in PST, while just portions of Idaho are included in this time zone.
 These three states are split between PST and Mountain Time Zone.
 Alaska is also split between PST and the Alaska Time Zone.